mynodebtc/mynode_sdk/README.md

 Details of all the configuration options and scripts can be found in the repo for the [application template](https://github.com/mynodebtc/sdk_app_template).

-### Share Application
+## Publishing your Application

-After testing your application and verifying it works well, you can share it with the community!
+After testing your application and verifying it works well, you can publish it on the myNode platform and share it with the community!

-Submit a PR to the myNode project with the files you created stored under the folder `rootfs/standard/usr/share/mynode_apps/<app name id>`.
+Submit a Pull Request to the myNode project including your application folder under at `rootfs/standard/usr/share/mynode_apps/<app name id>`.

 We reserve the right to reject any apps for any reason.
 We will review it as part of the pull request.
 Some rules: